nickpoulos/laravel-svelte-direct/README.md

 Modern JavaScript has been a gift and a curse.
 An amazing gift for developing front ends, plus a whole lot of cursing trying to get it all configured and setup.

-Things that used to be very simple became increasingly complex overnight with build steps, and webpack, and SSR, oh my!
+Things that used to be very simple became increasingly complex overnight.
+With build steps, webpack, SSR, code-splitting, and everything else, it can get overwhelming quick.

 There have been several awesome attempts to get the best of both worlds, especially within the Laravel community.
 Projects like Livewire and Alpine.js are amazing and really inspired the creation of this project.

 Lately I have really taken a liking to Svelte, a different take on the typical React/Vue style application.
 It was refreshing to write less and do more with Javascript, but I still want my Blade templates and the old-school style of server side rendering.

-Normally in this situation, Laravel is just there to serve the shell of the DOM, and then have Svelte/Vue/React take over your entire <body> tag, or very large chunks of your DOM.
+Normally in this situation, Laravel is just there to serve the shell of the DOM, and then have Svelte/Vue/React take over your entire body tag, or very large chunks of your DOM.

 But I like eating my cake too, and so this little project was born.